grom358/drupal-procedural-to-object-oriented/slides.md

 * https://www.drupal.org/project/ghost

 Note: The object-oriented example I just gave was of drupal 8.
 So the question is can we use object-oriented modules in drupal 7 that will be sympathetic to Drupal 8.
 That is porting the module to drupal 8 will be more straightforward and be of an object-oriented design.
-Note: The short answer is yes.
+The short answer is yes.
 Chris Skene from PreviousNext has recently published a module called Ghost that lets you use object-oriented pages, forms and blocks in Drupal 7.

 ---